Nikoletta Papp

 Nikoletta Papp (née: Kiss; born 23 July 1996) is a Hungarian handballer for Minaur Baia Mare and the Hungarian national team.

 She debuted in the national team on 28 September 2018 against Montenegro.
+At the 2024 European Championship she was part of the Hungarian team that won bronze medals, losing to Norway in semifinal and beating France in the third place play-off.
+This was the first Hungarian medals since 2012.

 Her husband is Máté Papp, a Hungarian football player.